Thomas-Walker-Lynch/project-enviroment/README.md

   New files on a clone or pull should be audited.

   It is best to not have any executables pulled in the repo, text or binary.
-No executables should appear in a project home directory.
+There should be no executables in a project home directory.

-  The whole point of the `project_share` repo is to provide executable text scripts, so of course it does not follow this rule.
-There should be a careful audit after a pull into `project_share`.
+  The whole point of the `share` repo is to provide executable text scripts, so of course it does not follow this rule.
+There should be a careful audit after a pull into `share`.

   Binary executables are unauditable, consequently they are barred from the repos.
 It is permissible, of course, for a build process to create a binary executable from source files in a repo.
 Source files are auditable.
 Often times this is the whole point of a repo.

-  `<project>_env` repos most typically have an `env` subdirectory, which in turn has `bin` and `lib` subdirectories.
-The language environment might put executables into these directories.
-Consequently, we typically do not put the `env` file nor its contents into a repo.
-You will typically find it listed in `.gitignore`.
+  `<project>_ensemble` repos most typically have an `env` sub-directory, which in turn has `bin` and `lib` sub-directories.
+Local builds might put executables into these directories.
+Consequently, we do not put the `env` file nor its contents into a repo.
+  You should find `env/` listed in `.gitignore` for the project ensemble.

   However, there is a security hole in that `.gitignore` does not apply to pulled content, so another developer with access to the repo could make it so that when we pull, the `env` directory is given executable contents.  git gives us no feature to prevent this.
-So when you do a `git pull`, or `git clone`, for a `<project>_env` repo be careful to check that nothing is pulled into `env` subdirectory.
-Chances are this is not too much trouble as `<project>_env` is typically cloned once and then used there after.
+So when you do a `git pull`, or `git clone`, for a `<project>_ensemble` repo be careful to check that nothing is pulled into `env` sub-directory.
+Chances are this is not too much trouble as `<project>_ensemble` is typically cloned once and then used there after.
 The action occurs in the project's home directory.

-  If you use the `push` and `pull` wrappers in `project_share`, they will scan for executables and block them from being pushed/pulled to/from the repo for the project.
+  If you use the `push` and `pull` wrappers in `share`, they will scan for executables and warn you about them.

 5. check the .gitignore